opentofu/opentofu/rfc/20240513-static-evaluation-providers.md

 All of that logic boils down into a simplified view of what `addrs.AbsProviderConfig`s are available globally and how `addrs.LocalProviderConfig`s map to them at a module level.

-By making the `config.Module`'s provider data indexable by an instance key, we can provide still directly provide that view while allowing index information to be preserved.
+By making the `config.Module`'s provider data indexable by an instance key, we can still directly provide that view while allowing index information to be preserved.

 This section is not fully fleshed out, but should be reasonable to implement given what is currently known about the provider reference structures.